erenbg1/hybrid-esg-sentiment/README.md

    - Comparison of baseline, snippet, and hybrid results.
    - Distributional, company-level, and year-level visualizations.
    - Error inspection of sample sentences.

 ---

+## 📖 Literature Background

+Previous research has highlighted the limitations of ESG reporting:
+- ESG disclosures often **emphasize achievements while underreporting challenges**, resulting in **positive sentiment bias**.
+- **Fan et al. (2022)**: proposed integrating sentiment lexicons with transformer-based models to improve interpretability.
+- **Guo et al. (2023)**: introduced distributional analysis as a method for evaluating sentiment models without ground truth.

+This thesis builds upon these works by combining transformer-based classification with ESG-specific lexicons, offering a more balanced analysis of sustainability reports.

+---